panaali/mseyfi.github.io/posts/LLM/BERT.md

 #### 2.1 The Mathematics of Self-Attention

 This mechanism allows the model to weigh the importance of other words when encoding a specific word.
-Let's formalize this.

-Given an input sequence of token embeddings $X = (x\_1, x\_2, ..., x\_n)$, we first project them into three distinct spaces using learned weight matrices ($W^Q, W^K, W^V$) to create Query, Key, and Value matrices:
+Given an input sequence of token embeddings $X$, we first project them into Query ($Q$), Key ($K$), and Value ($V$) matrices using learned weight matrices ($W^Q, W^K, W^V$).

-$$Q = XW^Q$$

-$$K = XW^K$$

-$$V = XW^V$$

 The **Scaled Dot-Product Attention** is then calculated as:

 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V$$

-Let's dissect this formula:

-1.  **$QK^T$**: The dot product between the Query and Key matrices computes a similarity score, or an "attention score," between every pair of tokens in the sequence.
-2.  **$\\frac{...}{\\sqrt{d\_k}}$**: The scores are scaled by the square root of the dimension of the key vectors ($d\_k$).
-This is a crucial normalization step that prevents the dot product values from growing too large, ensuring stable gradients.
-3.  **softmax(...)**: The softmax function is applied row-wise to the scaled scores, converting them into a probability distribution of "attention weights."
-4.  **...V**: Finally, we compute a weighted sum by multiplying the attention weights with the Value matrix.
-The result is a new sequence of embeddings where each token's representation is a rich, contextual blend of all other tokens in the sequence.

-**Multi-Head Attention** performs this entire process multiple times in parallel with different learned projection matrices, allowing the model to capture different types of relationships simultaneously.
+This formula computes a weighted sum of all token Values, where the weights are determined by the similarity between each token's Query and all other Keys.

 ### 3\.
 BERT Architecture: An Overview

-It is important to understand the concrete parameters of the models that were released.

 | Parameter | BERT-Base | BERT-Large |
 | :--- | :--- | :--- |